Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and flux gauge groups

-and $\chi \in \fN$ (cf. Theorem \ref{thm:frakN}, item \ref{prop:frakNi}). \end{proof}
+and $\chi \in \fN$ (cf.\ Theorem \ref{thm:frakN}, item \ref{prop:frakNi}). \end{proof}

-\begin{remark}[Isotropy bundle, part 3: sections and {{Gauss}} law] When $\mathsf{I}_\rho\to \C$ is a nontrivial vector bundle, its sections still form an ideal of the Lie algebra of smooth sections of $\iota^*_\C\A$ corresponding to the kernel of the Lie algebra homomorphism $\rho_\C\colon \Gamma(\iota^*_\C\A) \to \mathfrak{X}(\C)$.
-However, the nontriviality of $\mathsf{I}_\rho$ obstructs us from casting $\rho_\C$ as a map from $\fG$ to $\mathfrak{X}(\C)$, and thus viewing $\ker(\rho_\C)$ within $\fG$.
-This is because, lacking a trivial connection, sections of $\mathsf{I}_\rho$ cannot be identified with elements of the generic fibre\footnote{A constant algebroid section w.r.t.\ the trivial connection is identified with an element of the fibre.} $\mathfrak{I}$.
-Nonetheless, many of our statements admit obvious, and natural, generalizations.
-One of these is the {{Gauss}} law Proposition \ref{prop:Gausslaw}: indeed the same computation as above shows that
+\begin{remark}[Isotropy bundle: sections and {{Gauss}} law] In general, the nontriviality of $\mathsf{I}_\rho$ obstructs us from casting $\rho_\C$ as a map from $\fG$ to $\mathfrak{X}(\C)$, and thus viewing $\ker(\rho_\C)$ within $\fG$.
+This is because, lacking a (flat) connection, sections of $\mathsf{I}_\rho$ cannot be identified with elements of the generic fibre $\mathfrak{I}$.
+Nonetheless, many of our statements admit obvious, and natural, generalizations: e.g.\ one can introduce the \emph{on-shell flux annihilating locus} $\mathsf{N}$,